Maui’s Most Exciting Lu`au is also the Island’s Longest-Running Show

 Drums of the Pacific Lu`au has entertained more than 2 million visitors since the opening of the Hyatt Regency Maui Resort and Spa in 1980.

-Sharing the legends and stories of Maui and Polynesia, Drums of the Pacific Lu1au shows the contrast of island cultures, from the lyrical Hawaiian hula to the spectacular Samoan fire-knife dance, to the pulsating drum dances of Tahiti.
+Sharing the legends and stories of Maui and Polynesia, Drums of the Pacific Lu`au shows both the contrast and connections of island cultures, from the lyrical Hawaiian hula to the spectacular Samoan fire-knife dance, to the pulsating drum dances of Tahiti.

 View our Drums of the Pacific Lu’au Brochure.